-UNISON members Michelle and Rachel work for NHS Blood and Transplant.
-If an organ becomes available for transfer in the North East, it’s their job to respond.
+UNISON members Michelle Pearson and Rachel Pritchard work for NHS Blood and Transplant.
+If a heart, liver, or other vital organ becomes available to someone on a transfer list in the North East, it’s likely that they will take care of it.

-There are two specialist nurses in organ donation (SN-ODs) like them on call in the region at any time, with embedded roles in local hospitals, running a 24/7, 365 service.
+There are two specialist nurses in organ donation (SN-ODs) like them on call in the region at any time, with embedded roles in local hospitals, running a 24/7, 365 day-a-year service.

 Their job is to work collaboratively with critical care staff to promote organ donation as part of end-of-life care for the 1% of people who die in circumstances where they can donate.

 With six years under her belt in her current SN-OD role, Michelle couldn’t be clearer about her mission: “To serve and improve the lives of those in need of an organ.”

 She and Rachel both speak passionately about those who give life through their donation, whether that’s the donors themselves through their express wishes, or the families who make that choice.

 As a former senior staff nurse on an intensive care unit, Michelle helped bring lives back from the brink on a daily basis.
 Unfortunately that isn’t always possible.
 When it isn’t, she says that organ donation at least means “something good comes out of it”.

 Every day three people in the UK die because a compatible organ hasn’t been found for them.
 It’s a heartbreaking statistic that doesn’t escape the 6,000 people who are playing life’s worst waiting game on the transplant list at any one time.
 Luckily, it hasn’t escaped our lawmakers either, as new legislation steadily makes its way through Parliament with unanimous support.